rsmoorthy/rsmoorthy.github.io/pi/README.md

 * Please note that all Public Keys are with the extention `.enc`.
 In the example above, you would have got filename as `uyirnokkam.enc`
 * Unmount the MicroSD card.
 It can now be inserted into the RPi

-For the sake of simplicity, few standard keys are already created and copied on the MicroSD card
+For the sake of simplicity, few standard keys are already created and copied on the MicroSD card.

 ### Create Encrypted Videos